Thursday, June 25, 2009

 I was having a frustrating issue where a remote Windows XP computer that I need to Remote Desktop into would occasionally become unresponsive.
 This issue already required me to drive a number of late-night trips to temporarily remedy the issue.
 While I've not yet found the root cause, the main issue seems to be that something becomes "disconnected" between the network adapter and the operating system.
 While the Windows "Status" dialog on the network adapter shows "Connected" and packets being sent and received, I am not even able to ping the default gateway.
 Windows Firewall is not enabled.
 The only other suspect software I need to rule out yet is an anti-virus service.
 Rebooting the computer always helped, but is rather drastic.
 Choosing the "Repair" option does not work, and shows a message about failing while renewing the IP address.
 Interestingly, the fastest temporary "fix" I found is to run "ipconfig /release" followed by "ipconfig /renew".

 While this computer is probably due for a re-installation, it is not an immediate option.
 In the meantime, I came up with a Windows Script Host (WSH) script to automatically detect and repair this issue.
-I added it to the Windows Task Scheduler, and set it to run every 15 minutes.

 As previously posted, I chose to use JScript for this task (particularly over VBScript).
 Everything but the logging is essentially WMI (Windows Management Instrumentation) calls.
 If I hadn't coded for all of the extra logging, the code would have probably been less than half the current size.
 It basically finds a given network adapter, and attempts to ping the configured default gateway.
 If unsuccessful, it will perform a DHCP release and renew operation.